 Dogs don’t wonder about these pads at all.
-In fact, if they have chance, many dogs will dig in the trash to find this soaking, bloody treasure!
+In fact, if they have the chance, many dogs will dig in the trash to find this soaking, bloody treasure as it smells of meat!
 Then they may lick or even eat this pad.
 Can the pad make your dog sick?

 What are Absorbent Meat Pads?

 These pads are made of absorbent materials and are placed in the meat tray to soak up fluids that leak out of meat.
 It keeps the fluids from pooling in the package, which would look pretty gross.
 Who would want to buy an oozing package of meat?
 But the pads do even more than that.

 Not only do the pads absorb the fluid, but they also keep these fluids from dripping all over kitchen surfaces.
 This keeps potentially harmful bacteria off your counters and other areas.
 Plus, the pads also keep bacteria from growing in the meat.

 These pads are made of paper that have a plastic liner that has either a silica gel or cellulose.
 These are coated in a non-toxic plastic wrapping that has small holes throughout.
 Liquid from the meat goes through the holes and is held in place by the silica gel or cellulose.

 All materials in the pad have been approved by the FDA.
 In fact, these pads and the rest of the meat packaging undergo strenuous testing to ensure they’re safe.

 But what about if your dog happens to eat one of the pads?